Harshit2929/Simon-game/README.md

 ## Simon-game
-A memory game build using vanilla javascript
+A memory game build using javascript
 Enjoy playing!!